 SPK_Out is a connector for Speakers or Headphones.
 Line In is used for external CD player, Tape player, or other audio devices.
 Mic In is a connector for microphones.

-The ALC650 embeds an internal analog switch (by driver software) to share LINE input with Surround output, and share MIC input with CENTER/LFE output.
+The ALC650/655 embeds an internal analog switch (by driver software) to select LINE input or Surround output, and select MIC input or CENTER/LFE output.